Install an AppExchange Solution

 - In the search bar, enter

-Service Agent Script for Lightning Flowand click the component listing.
+Service Agent Script for Salesforce Flowand click the component listing.
 (If you can’t find it, here’s a direct link.
 On the login page that appears, log in with your Trailhead Playground credentials.)

 - Click Get It Now.